 On 20 March 2017, HH Sheikh Mohammed bin Rashid Al Maktoum inaugurated the 200MW second phase of the solar park.
-It is the largest and first project of its kind in the region’s solar energy sector, based on the Independent Power Producer (IPP) model.
-The project was implemented through a partnership with the consortium led by ACWA Power from Saudi Arabia, and TSK from Spain, with an investment of AED 1.2 billion.
-The project provides clean energy to 50,000 residences in the Emirate, reducing 214,000 tonnes of carbon emissions annually.
-This phase installed 2.3 million photovoltaic solar panels over an area of 4.5 square kilometres.
+It is the first and largest project of its kind in the region, based on the IPP model.
+It was implemented in partnership with the consortium led by ACWA Power from Saudi Arabia (main developer) and Spain’s TSK (main contractor), with an investment of AED 1.2 billion.
+The efforts of Shuaa Energy 1, which was established by DEWA and the consortium led by ACWA Power and TSK, have been vital in completing the work efficiently and professionally, with 1.5 million Safe Man Hours without Lost Time Injury.

 The fourth phase of the solar park is the largest single-site solar IPP project in the world that combines CSP and photovoltaic technology.
-The phase will use three technologies to produce 950 megawatts (MW) of clean energy.
+The phase use three technologies to produce 950 megawatts (MW) of clean energy.
 It will use 700MW of CSP; 600MW from a parabolic basin complex and 100MW from a solar tower; and 250MW from photovoltaic solar panels.

 The project includes the world's tallest 262.44 metre solar tower and the world's largest global thermal storage capacity of 15 hours: allowing for energy availability round the clock.
 This phase will provide clean energy for 320,000 residences and will reduce 1.6 million tonnes of carbon emissions annually.